 PAT Testing or Portable Appliance Testing is a major part of a companies health and safety policy.
 Health and safety regulations state preventing harm to workers and other personnel on your property through well maintained electrical appliances is paramount.
-Manufacturers of portable appliances can recommend testing at regular intervals to ensure continued safety of their products.
+Manufacturers of portable appliances recommend testing at regular intervals to ensure continued safety of their products.

 Why do you need testing?

-The Health & Safety Executive states that 25% of all re-portable electrical accidents involve portable appliances.
+The Health & Safety Executive states that 25% of all reported electrical accidents involve portable appliances.
 The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the provisions of the regulations.
 Taking reasonably practicable steps to ensure that no danger results from the use of such equipment.

 Frequency of testing?

 Regular PAT (portable appliance testing) and routine user inspections, will provide reasonably practicable steps to keep appliances in good working order.
 This will help prevent any injury or harm to personnel on your property.
 The frequency of testing for each item will vary.
 If you are unsure how often you need testing of your portable appliances we are happy to advise, so you do not over test you appliances.
 Call or send us a message even if you are not an EIS customer, we’ll explain what is legally required of you and how your business or property can ensure electrical safety.